SeBrul/HomeServiceRobot_ND/README.md

 > Combining SLAM and Navigation into a service robot that autonomously transports objects from A to B.
 > Capstone Project of the Robotics Software Engineer Nanodegree Programme

 With the help of the ROS system, a digital service robot based on the turtlebot is created.
-The robot takes its pick-up destination in the form of a coordinate input, navigates towards it, picks it up and brings it back to its original position.
+The robot takes its pick-up destination in the form of a coordinate input, navigates towards it, starts the pick-up process, navigates towards its original position and starts the drop-off process.
 The problem is split in mapping, localization & navigation and service functions.

 ![](/images/PickupDropoff.gif)
 ---